spendyaala/aws-redis-feast-featurestore/README.md

 feast materialize-incremental $CURRENT_TIME
 ```

-17. Training and testing the model.
+## Training and testing the model.
-Finally, we train the model using a combination of loan data from S3 and our zipcode and credit history features from Redshift (which in turn queries S3), and then we test online inference by reading those same features from online feature store : Redis Enterprise Cloud.
+We train the model using a combination of loan data from S3 and our zipcode and credit history features from Redshift (which in turn queries S3), and then we test online inference by reading those same features from online feature store : Redis Enterprise Cloud.

 ```
 cd codebase